 Holdco will sell it’s Start-up shares during the next investment round.
 Probably Holdco will receive a seven figure sum, an amount that significantly exceeds Holdco’s current trading assets.

-Applause all round.
-BUT….. how to transfer Start-up’s sale proceeds into our entrepreneur’s hands tax efficiently.
+How should Start-up’s sale proceeds be transferred into our entrepreneur’s hands tax efficiently?
 It is complicated.
 There are two stages to consider:

 - What tax is payable when Holdco gets paid;

 - How to transfer the cash from Holdco to the entrepreneur.